Image from Bernd Helfert

 - Social Criminals - Text by M. Alan Kazlev, based on an original by Bob Black

-Generic term for those members of modosophont society, outcasts, drop-outs, the deviants, the dissidents, from every clade and race and sector of society, that are unable to find a place for themselves in the civilized galaxy.
+Generic term for those members of modosophont society, outcasts, drop-outs, the deviants, the dissidents, from every clade and race and sector of society, who are unable to find a place for themselves in the civilized galaxy.

 - Social Preserves - Text by Tony Jones